Questions about Second Chance?

 A My Lottery account lets you manage your preferences, app account and Second Chance entries with a just a single login.
 Start today for Lottery the easy way!

 Simple!
 We wanted to make all things Lottery easier.
 With My Lottery you can log in to enter for Second Chance, but also update your information and preferences, all with just one login.
-Please note, Scoreboard is a separate app, and your login may not be the same as My Lottery.
+Please note, DraftKings is a separate app, and your login may not be the same as My Lottery.

 Log into My Lottery and select the Profile tab.
 You can edit your name, phone number, address, change your password or update your email newsletter preferences from there.